-Based on and subject to the foregoing, and in reliance thereon, as of the date hereof, we are of the following opinions:
+Based on and subject to the foregoing and the default judgment entered on September 12, 1997 by the Superior Court of the State of California for the County of Riverside in the action entitled County of Riverside v.
+All Persons, No. 299847, filed July 31, 1997, and in reliance thereon, as of the date hereof, we are of the following opinions:

-- 1. The Note constitutes the valid and binding obligation of the County.
-The principal of and interest on the Note are payable from Pledged Revenues (as that term is defined in the Resolution), and to the extent not so paid, are payable from any other moneys of the County lawfully available therefor. - 2.
-Interest on the Note is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 and is exempt from State of California personal income taxes.
-The amount treated as interest and excluded from gross income may depend upon the taxpayer's election under Internal Revenue Notice 94-84.
-Interest on the Note is not a specific preference item for purposes of the federal alternative minimum tax.
-We express no opinion regarding other tax consequences related to the ownership or disposition of, or the amount, accrual or receipt of interest on, the Note.
+- 1. The Resolution has been duly adopted by the Issuer and constitutes a valid and binding obligation of the Issuer. - 2.
+The Notes constitute the valid and binding obligations of the Issuer. - 3.
+Interest on the Notes is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 and interest on the Notes is exempt from State of California personal income taxes.
+The amount treated as interest on the Notes and excluded from gross income will depend upon the taxpayer's election under the Internal Revenue Service Notice 94-84.
+Interest on the Notes is not a specific preference item for purposes of the federal individual alternative minimum tax.
+We observe that, for tax years beginning after December 31, 2022, interest on the Notes included in adjusted financial statement income of certain corporations is not excluded from the federal corporate alternative minimum tax.
+We express no opinion regarding other tax consequences related to the ownership or disposition of, or the amount, accrual or receipt of interest on, the Notes.